Credit cards with airport lounge access

 Frequently Asked Questions about Credit Cards with airport lounge access

 Another option is purchasing airport lounge access.
 Some examples include Qantas Club, Virgin Australia Lounge and Priority Pass memberships.
-Here’s the current cost of a one-year membership:
+Here’s the cost of a one-year membership at time of writing:

-• Priority Pass: US$99 annual fee for standard membership and US$32 member and guest visit fee.
+• Priority Pass: US$99 annual fee for standard membership and US$35 member and guest visit fee.

 Credit cards that offer airport lounge access come with many of the same pros and cons as regular credit cards.
 But there are also some specific benefits and drawbacks to be aware of: